Gdańsk Street, Bydgoszcz: History

-Important milestones in the evolution of Gdańska street were the setting up of Freedom Square (Weltzienplatz, Plac Wolności) in 1854, and Adam Mickiewicz Alley in 1903, since they particularly influenced sections of Gdańska street in these areas.
+Important milestones in the evolution of Gdańsk Street were the setting up of Freedom Square (Weltzienplatz, Plac Wolności) in 1854, and Adam Mickiewicz Alley in 1903, since they particularly influenced sections of Gdańsk Street in these areas.

 On Freedom Square has been established consecutively: in 1876 the Evangelical parish church; in 1893 an equestrian statue of Kaiser Wilhelm I; and in 1904 a monumental fountain.
 After 1854, in the western part of the street -between Artyleryjska street and Powstańców Warszawy street- was created a training and shooting area, which resulted in the development of the so-called "Barracks area".
-In 1861, the newly built Warsaw-Bydgoszcz railway line crossed Gdańska street at Artyleryjska street, cutting off those military areas and putting a provisional end to the northern extension.
+In 1861, the newly built Warsaw-Bydgoszcz railway line crossed Gdańsk Street at Artyleryjska street, cutting off those military areas and putting a provisional end to the northern extension.
 It was only in the 1930s, after a level crossing had been established, that further developments towards Forest district could resume.

 Street attractiveness declined after World War II.
 After 1996, a gradual revitalization began.
 In 1998, initial sections of the street (from downtown to Freedom Square) had their car traffic significantly reduced.
 In 2002–2007, a modernization of the pavement was performed, as well as roads and streetcar railways, and stylish lighting has been installed.

 Continuous work is also underway to restore buildings facades and interiors.

 In 2005 and 2006, two sculptures by Michał Kubiak were unveiled: "The Wanderer" and "Marian Rejewski on a bench".